About Get Cycling CIC

 Each year the organisation supported more and more people to ‘get cycling’.
 With a growing inclusive cycle sales and support service operating nationally, the events elements moved into a new charitable Community Benefit Society.
-Get Cycling CBS began developing and delivering existing and new events, programmes, courses, holidays and cycle-based activities in 2020.
+Get Cycling CBS, now trading as Everybody's Cycling, began developing and delivering existing and new events, programmes, courses, holidays and cycle-based activities in 2020.

 Our founders say

 "We love bikes, but it’s really all about people.
 We will continue our work with Get Cycling CIC and Everybody's Cycling CBS, with the aim of raising the status of, and access to, cycling nationally.
 We want to help make York, in practical ways, a paradigm for commitment to sustainable and people-friendly transport.
 We hope you will want to join us, wherever you live.
 There’s a lot to do!"

 Companion Cycling Project